danyalahmed/dac-projects-docs/AtfalSpirit/privacy.md

 ### Leaderboard
 A public leaderboard displays the combined scores of Atfal, showing their full names (first name + last name).

-## Aim ID and Data Sharing
+### Aim ID and Data Sharing

 Aim ID is collected for member identification, ensuring only members of the Ahmadiyya Association can use the app.
 All user data can be shared with the Ahmadiyya Association upon demand.

 ## Data Retention

-User data is retained until Atfal reach the age of 15.
+User data is retained until Atfal reach the age of 15, after this their data is retained for about 6 months.
 Future releases will include a data removal feature.
-Data can also be removed on demand.
+Data can also be removed on demand by reaching out to [nottingham@atfal.co.uk](mailto:nottingham@atfal.co.uk).

 ## Policy Changes